Celebrating Leigh together

-Carole Mulroney, Leigh Society told us “Local societies and organisations are an important part of what makes Leigh so great, because it is a place where people can explore their interests and passions and come together to learn more about each other.”
+Carole Mulroney, Leigh Society told us “Local societies and organizations are an important part of what makes Leigh so great because it is a place where people can explore their interests and passions and come together to learn more about each other.”

 Blade Education, Chair, Mary Forsdyke said “This has been a fabulous opportunity for Blade Education to learn even more about our talented community – we have to thank everyone who gave us such great support and not forget all the lovely people who buy lottery tickets that make this kind of event possible.”